-Tamsen Fadal is an Emmy award-winning journalist, producer, author, and entrepreneur who has worked alongside Presidents, power-players, and newsmakers from across the globe.
-Tamsen currently anchors the 5pm and 10pm news at WPIX, Tribune’s flagship station in New York City.
+Tamsen Fadal is a 7-time Emmy award-winning journalist, producer, author, and entrepreneur who has interviewed Presidents, power-players, and newsmakers from across the globe.
+Tamsen is the PIX11 Anchor of the 5pm and 10pm news at PIX11, Tribune’s flagship station in New York City.

 Prior to joining WPIX-TV, Tamsen was a correspondent for the CBS flagship station, WCBS-TV.
-With more than a decade of experience, she has covered stories ranging from the Hurricane Sandy, Newtown School Shootings, Columbia Shuttle Crash, the crash of Flight 387, the London Bombings and the war in Afghanistan.
+With more than a decade of experience, she has covered stories ranging from the Hurricane Sandy, Newtown School Shootings, Columbia Shuttle Crash, the Washington, D.C. area sniper attacks, the crash of Flight 387, the London Bombings and the war in Afghanistan.
 In 2002, she traveled to Afghanistan and was embedded with the American troops during the war.
 Two years later, she was awarded the National Air Disaster Foundation (NADF) post 9/11, for contributions leading to improved aviation safety.
-Tamsen was awarded an Emmy in 2005 for her work as an Investigative Reporter.
+Tamsen is a four time Emmy award winning journalist.
+She was awarded 3 Emmys in 2014 including one for On-Camera Achievement (News Anchor/Host) from the National Academy of Television Arts and Sciences (NATAS), Political News Special “Remembering Ed Koch” and Outstanding News Coverage as well as an Emmy in 2005 for her work as an Investigative Reporter.
 Tamsen was named the 2004 Outstanding Young Alumnus Award Recipient.

 Tamsen lost her best friend, who was her mother to breast cancer in 1990.
 Since then, she has been active in numerous charities working to find a cure and often speaks out in the fight against Breast Cancer.
 She is also very active in helping women veterans with Shining Service Worldwide, is an organization that supports the successful re-integration of women in the military to civilian life.